Association François-Xavier Bagnoud: FXB Center for Health & Human Rights at Harvard University

 In January 1993, the FXB Foundation established the FXB Center for Health and Human Rights at the Harvard School of Public Health through a $20 million donation to Harvard University.
 The FXB Foundation's donation was the largest gift ever received by the Harvard School of Public Health.
 The donation also went towards the construction of the François-Xavier Bagnoud building on Huntington Avenue in Boston's Longwood Medical Area, and the François-Xavier Bagnoud Professorship in Health and Human Rights at the Harvard School of Public Health.

 The center was the first academic center to focus exclusively on Health and Human Rights.
-It also produces the Health and Human Rights, published by FXB International and Harvard University Press.
+It also produces the Health and Human Rights, published by FXB and Harvard University Press.
 Albina du Boisrouvray’s work with Dr. Jonathan Mann around linking Health and Human Rights influenced FXB's philosophy.
 Dr. Mann, a pioneer in the international campaign against AIDS, was the first director of the FXB Center for Health and Human Rights.

 In 2012, Harvard University Press published The Cost of Inaction, a book of case studies from Rwanda and Angola demonstrating to governments and policy-makers the cost effectiveness of alleviating poverty.
 Harvard assembled a team of economists and public health researchers, led by Professor Sudhir Anand, to "address the challenges of enumerating and quantifying the multiple social and economic costs that follow when societies fail its citizens."
 In a foreword to the study, Nobel Prize winner Amartya Sen urged that the "cost of inaction" analysis be adopted by policymakers, who must set priorities based on an empirical framework.